abdallateef-sa/Appointment-Booking/README.md

 }
 ```

-**Note**: The user's country is automatically taken from their profile for timezone conversion.
+**Note**: The user's country is automatically taken from their profile (or inferred from the optional request header `x-country` when available) for timezone conversion.
+The server computes and persists the user's IANA timezone on registration; users do not need to enter their country manually.

 **Response:**